Paris Fun Fact – There are 6,100 streets in Paris

 I made it my mission to visit eight landmarks/points of interest for my last day.
-I did not specifically plan my route just what I wanted to visit and used the Paris Metro App on how to get to these places.
+I did not plan my route just what I wanted to visit and used the Paris Metro App on how to get to these places.
 I will be honest by the end of it I realised if I had planned it better I probably could have seen more as I was crossing over myself.
 But you know what, so what.
-I had fun either way and enjoyed every bit of it, used my metro pass, walked and climbed stairs and enjoyed very moment of it.
+I had fun either way and enjoyed every bit of it, used my metro pass, walked and climbed stairs and enjoyed every moment of it.

 I saw the following landmarks/points of interest, Basilique Saint-Denis, Château de Vincennes, Cimetière du Père Lachaise, La Cinémathèque française, Conciergerie, Galeries Nationales du Grand Palais, Jardin du Luxembourg, Musée d’Art Moderne de la Ville de Paris, Musée d’Orsay, Opéra national de Paris and Pantheon.

-One of the points of interests which brought a tear to my eye was ‘Cimetière du Père Lachaise’ in the cemetery I noticed there was a man by a tombstone talking to his wife and other tourists were there just yapping away without a care in the world.
+One of the points of interests which brought a tear to my eye was ‘Cimetière du Père Lachaise’ in the cemetery I noticed there was a man by a tombstone talking to his wife and other tourists was there just yapping away without a care in the world.
 Not mindful of this man who I could assume was having a conversation with his wife.
 I walked around the cemetery for roughly 30 minutes and came back to the same spot and noticed he was still there and there were even now more people having loud conversations.
-All of a sudden I felt guilty and ashamed of myself that I had come to this cemetery to look at the monuments, headstones and the like and forgotten there were humans who were mourning loved ones in their private time.
-For this reason I will never be able to visit a cemetery to see famous people buried because of others who use it to mourn.
+All of a sudden I felt guilty and ashamed of myself that I had come to this cemetery to look at the monuments, headstones and the like and forgotten some humans were mourning loved ones in their private time.
+For this reason, I will never be able to visit a cemetery to see famous people buried because of others who use it to mourn.